Marine propulsion: Stirling

-Hydrogen Fuel
+Hydrogen fuel

 While currently not commonly used in the maritime industry, hydrogen as a fossil fuel alternative is an area with heavy investment.
 As of 2018 the shipping company Maersk has pledged to be carbon free by 2050, a goal they plan to achieve partly by investing in hydrogen fuel technology.
 While hydrogen is a promising fuel, it has a few disadvantages.
 Hydrogen is far more flammable than other fuels such as diesel, so precautions must be taken.
 It is also not very energy dense, so it has to be heavily compressed to increase its energy density enough for it to be practical, similar to methane and LNG.
 Hydrogen can have its power extracted either by use of a fuel cell system or it can be burned in an internal combustion engine, similar to the diesel engines presently used in the maritime industry.

 Electric

 Battery-electric propulsion first appeared in the latter part of the 19th century, powering small lake boats.
 These relied entirely on lead-acid batteries for electric current to power their propellers.
 Elco (the Electric Launch Company) evolved into the industry leader, later expanding into other forms of vessel, including the iconic World War II PT boat.

 In the early part of the 20th century electric propulsion was adapted to use in submarines.
 As underwater propulsion driven exclusively by heavy batteries was both slow and of limited range and timespan, rechargeable battery banks were developed.
 Submarines were primarily powered by combined diesel-electric systems on the surface, which were much faster and allowed for dramatically expanded range, charging their battery systems as necessary for still limited subsurface action and duration.
 The experimental Holland V submarine led to the adoption of this system by the U.S. Navy, followed by the British Royal Navy.

 To expand the range and duration of the submarine during World War II the German Kriegsmarine developed a snorkel system, which allowed the diesel-electric system to be utilized while the submarine was all but completely submerged.
-Finally, in 1952, the USS Nautilus was launched, the world's first nuclear powered submarine, which eliminated the restrictions of both diesel fuel and limited duration battery propulsion.
+Finally, in 1952, was launched, the world's first nuclear powered submarine, which eliminated the restrictions of both diesel fuel and limited duration battery propulsion.

 Several short-range ships are built as (or converted to) pure electric vessels.
 This includes some powered by batteries which are recharged from shore, and some shore-powered by electrical cables, either overhead or submerged (no batteries).

 On November 12, 2017 Guangzhou Shipyard International (GSI) launched what may be the world's first all-electric, battery-powered inland coal carrier.
 The 2,000 dwt vessel will carry bulk cargo for up to 40 nautical miles per charge.
 The ship carries lithium ion batteries rated at 2,400 kilowatt-hours, about the same amount as 30 Tesla Model S electric sedans.